LuanEdCosta/dev-finder/README.md

-# DEV FINDER
+# :mag_right: DEV FINDER

 This website lets you search users using the Github public API.
+[Dev Finder Website](https://luanedcosta.github.io/dev-finder)

-## MOTIVATION
+## :heart: MOTIVATION

 This is a simple project that i created for these purposes: